webplatform/docs-wpd/Community/Meetings/General/index.md

 ACTION (CARRIED OVER): shepazu to recruit volunteer reviewers from the public list for CSS WG [STATUS: Prepared email.
 Do we have a systematic way of processing feedback?
 See 2013-04-12 meeting notes, above, for discussion.]

 ACTION: Julee to assign owners for properties after Doc Sprint.
-[IN PROGRESS]
+(DONE)

 shepazu started work on recruiting reviewers, wrote e-mail; consulted with Fantasai